Stewardship at Westwood –”We make a living by what we get; we make a life by what we give.”

 - Are there other areas of my budget that could be trimmed a bit in order to increase my contribution to Westwood’s activities and aspirations?

-- Would I miss any one of these items in a week: an extra latte, a glass of wine or beer, a fast food meal?
+- Would I miss any one of these items in a week: dessert, a glass of wine or beer, a fast food meal?

 - Would I miss a dollar a day if I invested it in moving Westwood toward a thriving future??